Chico Mendes: The Chico Mendes Extractive Reserve

-Following his death, the Chico Mendes Extractive Reserve was created on March 12, 1990 with the intention of maintaining sustainability of resources within the Amazon forests.
+Following his death, the Chico Mendes Extractive Reserve was created on 12 March 1990 with the intention of maintaining the sustainability of resources within the Amazon forests.
 The Chico Mendes Extractive Reserve is the largest extractive reserve within the Amazon, covering nearly one million hectares of land.
 Its creation marked a shift for reserves within the Amazon, after which many other extractive reserves were established.
 They now account for approximately 13% of the Amazon's total area.

 In popular culture

 Music

 Songs inspired directly or in part by Mendes include: